zladx/zladx.github.io/_posts/2023-03-29-links-awakening-disassembly-progress-report-part-13.md

 - Each room defines four associated spritesheet-ids.
 When transitioning from one room to another, the game engine compares the spritesheets currently loaded in VRAM with the spritesheets requested by the new room, and marks the non-loaded-yet ones as needing to be copied.
 - Rooms can only load **two new spritesheets**.
 This ensures that during room transitions both the two previous shrite-sheets _and_ the two new ones will be available.
 - However, when warping directly to a new room, **all four spritesheets** are loaded at once.
 This allows to load larger NPCs or enemies, by putting them behind a warp (like a staircase).
 - The position of each spritesheet is hardcoded: entities expect their sprites to be always loaded at the same location (excepting special cases).
-Which means entities can conflit which each other: for instance, Octorocks and Moblins can never be displayed in the same room, as they both expect their spritesheet to be loaded at the same location.
+Which means entities can conflict which each other: for instance, Octorocks and Moblins can never be displayed in the same room, as they both expect their spritesheet to be loaded at the same location.

 That's the gist of it – but of course there's more.